 Admire the Land of the Blue Agave

 Fields of blue agave spread out over a vast landscape in the western central plains of Mexico, creating a unique vista.
 By law, tequila can only be produced in this region, which besides the state of Jalisco also includes parts of the Mexican states of Guanajuato, Michoacan, Nayarit, and Tamaulipas.
-This area was declared a World Heritage Site by UNESCO in 2006 due to its unique features of natural landscape and cultural traditions.
+This area was declared a World Heritage Site by UNESCO in 2006 due to its unique features of the natural landscape and cultural traditions.
 The designated area encompasses 85,650-acres of land between the Tequila volcano and the Rio Grande River.
 This region contains a living, working landscape of agave fields, including distilleries, factories, and haciendas.Continue to 2 of 7 below.

 02 of 07